 The USS Doneff (DE-49) was an Evarts-class destroyer escort launched on July 24, 1942.
 It was commissioned on June 10, 1943, under Lt.
 Comdr.
-L. C. Mabley’s command as DE-49 and served in the U.S. Navy for 2 years until it was decommissioned on December 22, 1945.
-During its activities, the ship carried a complement of 198 people on board and had its main missions in Kurile Islands, San Diego, Attu, Pearl Harbor, Eniwetok, Saipan, Marcus Island, Guam, Okinawa or San Pedro.
+L. C. Mabley’s command as DE-49, and served in the U.S. Navy for 2 years until it was decommissioned on December 22, 1945.
+During its activities, the ship carried a complement of 198 people on board and had its main missions in Kurile Islands, San Diego, Attu, Pearl Harbor, Eniwetok, Saipan, Marcus Island, Guam, Okinawa, and San Pedro.
 After the decommissioning, the ship was struck from the Navy List and sold for scrapping in 1947.
 For the services brought to the country during World War II, the USS Doneff received 3 medals.
 Are you a Navy veteran whose job duties have exposed you to asbestos?
 Has your application for disability compensation and benefits for your asbestos-related illness been delayed or denied?
-If you think you were exposed to asbestos while serving aboard the USS Doneff (DE-49), you should get immediate help from an experienced legal practitioner who truly understands the medical, legal, and personal challenges that come with past exposure to asbestos.
+If you believe you were exposed to asbestos while serving aboard the USS Doneff (DE-49), you should get immediate help from an experienced legal practitioner who truly understands the medical, legal, and personal challenges that come with past exposure to asbestos.